 His talk will showcased the most interesting projects – from Europe, the UK and further afield.
 View a recording on our blog…

-Ted is one of the UK’s leading community-led housing and self-build campaigners.
+Ted Stevens, OBE is one of the UK’s leading community-led housing and self-build campaigners, as well as being a RUSS Trustee.
 In 2008 he set up the National Custom and Self Build Association, and he chaired it until 2014.
 He then managed a research programme looking at how Britain could learn from the many innovative community-led housing projects that have been built across Europe.
 As a Trustee he co-ordinates RUSS’s various fundraising and media activities.

 16th January: Community Housing: Walters Way, the inspiration behind RUSS